-For those who qualify for the Recovery Works Program funding, Centerstone operates a therapeutic program within the jail known as New Beginnings.
-New Beginnings provides a 60-day jail-based substance abuse treatment program, followed by post-release treatment in the community.
+For those who qualify for the Recovery Works Program funding, Centerstone operates a therapeutic program within the jail known as the Monroe County Jail Program: Reentry and Recovery This program provides inmates with a maximum 120-day jail-based substance abuse treatment program, followed by post-release treatment in the community.
 The probation department provides the supervision/monitoring for the post-release treatment.